molecule/molecule.github.io/_post/nsf-grfp-application-advice.md

 ### General
 - Proposals are ranked separately depending on your year/level of experience, so apply as early as you can.
 - Reviewers read between the lines of what is not stated.
 Get people to read it and point out what you haven't said.
 - For undergrads, recommend against specificity of what you'll learn with who.
 Reviewers aren't experts anyway, they're looking for well thought-out statement and familiarity.
 Can talk about techniques you might need.

-- Part of what you're showing off is your ability to scope research.
-The scope in this case is 3 years.
-Make it seem like it's feasible in this time-frame.
-Longer vision can go into Broader Impacts.
-- Research Statement is about future, can mention current projects as sign that you're already capable, and have access to resources (people, tools, skills, methods, etc.)

 ### Logistics
 - Grad students can only apply once in their graduate career, unless you had a break of at least 2 years.